-The Graduate Record Examination (GRE) is required and students may register online The Psychology Subject Test is not required.
+The Graduate Record Examination (GRE) (General Test) is optional and students may register online.
 ASU Office of Evaluation and Educational Effectiveness also offers the GRE.
+An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.
+This program requires a TOEFL score of at least 600 (pBT) or 100 (iBT).